JUNIOR INTAKE DAY

 At 2nd Kyu, a club test is taken before a panel and grades awarded accordingly.

 1st Kyu and all Dan grades are taken at national events held throughout the year.

 FROM WELL ESTABLISHED ROOTS

-DO STRONG TREES DEVELOP
+DO STRONG TREES GROW

 The Academy's primary focus is on providing a safe and supportive learning environment, along with teaching the skills of fencing, discipline, manners, respect and correct movements within the Kendo framework, and a consideration for others is also heavily emphasised.